 In those rare moments when I am not working in a classroom or in the buildings at Old Fort Concho, I spend my time supporting and practicing the arts.
 I have a love for photography as well as painting, and I practice both regularly.
-I have enough natural talent that I enjoy this facet of my life but not enough talent that I do anything at a professional level.
-Still, I am always happy to discuss my art or the visual arts more generally.
 I also devote a considerable amount of my spare time to the performing arts.
-I play multiple instruments, participate in multiple musical groups, and serve on the Board of Directors for both the San Angelo Symphony Society and the Community Band.
+I play multiple instruments, participate in multiple musical groups, and serve on the Board of Directors for both the San Angelo Symphony Society and the San Angelo Community Band.

 If you would like more detailed information on my education, my achievements, or my civic involvement, please see my curriculum vitae.